Saurabh2598/Saurabh2598/README.md

 - 👋 Hi, I’m @Saurabh2598
 - 👀 I’m interested in Programming Languages
-- 🌱 I’m currently learning Core Java & SQL
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on Some Beginner Project
 - 📫 How to reach me ...Mail me @ spandey2598@gmail.com